 - a sequence of raw flat exposures,

 - one raw arc lamp exposure,

-- one master bias frame, or a sequence of raw bias exposures, and,
+- one master bias frame, and,

 - one arc lamp reference lines catalog.

 where it is expected that flat and arc lamp exposures have been taken quasi-simultaneously, i.e., without changes in the instrument mechanical configuration (moving masks, changing flexures, etc.), to guarantee that they are affected by the same instrument distortions.